-irker and irkerhook.py are intended to be installed on forge sites such as SourceForge, GitHub, Gitorious, Gna, and Savannah.
+irker and irkerhook.py are intended to be installed on forge sites such as SourceForge, GitHub, GitLab, Gna, and Savannah.
 This file explains the theory of operation, how to install the code, and how to test it.

 Theory of operation

-irkerhook.py creates JSON notification requests and ships them to irkerd’s listener socket. irkerd run as a daemon in order to maintain all the client state required to post multiple notifications while generating minimum of join/leave messages (which, from the point of view of humans watching irkerd’s output, are mere spam).
+irkerhook.py creates JSON notification requests and ships them to irkerd’s listener socket. irkerd run as a daemon in order to maintain all the client state required to post multiple notifications while generating a minimum of join/leave messages (which, from the point of view of humans watching irkerd’s output, are mere spam).

 See the security.txt document for a detailed discussion of security and DoS vulnerabilities related to irker.
+The short version: as long as your firewall blocks port 6659 and irkerd is running inside it, you should be fine.

 You should not make irker visible from outside the site firewall, as it can be used to spam IRC channels while masking the source address.
+The firewall should block port 6659.

 The file org.catb.irkerd.plist is a Mac OS/X plist that can be installed to launch irkerd as a boot-time service on that system.